idealista/prometheus_mysqld_exporter_role/README.md

 These instructions will get you a copy of the role for your ansible playbook.
 Once launched, it will install a [Prometheus MySQL Exporter](https://github.com/prometheus/mysqld_exporter) server in a Debian system.

+*Note:* Beginning with the 3.0 version, the default behaviour is the service sending logs to systemd's journal instead to a log file.
+You can change it modifying the necessary ansible vars (see defaults/main.yml)
 ### Prerequisities

 Ansible 2.8.x.x version installed.